localstack/localstack-blog.github.io/content/2024-01-21-add-authentication-authorization-to-localstack-with-the-authress-extension/index.md

 * **Validate SDK and API** usage to catch any early bugs with your integration.
 * **Orchestrate complete integration tests** combining your identity and authorization infrastructure with your AWS infrastructure already provided by LocalStack.

-## How to use the LocalStack Extension for Authress
+## How to use the Authress Extension for LocalStack

-In this section, we’ll run a basic application that emulates authentication, authorization, user identity and role management by running the LocalStack Extension for Authress.
+In this section, we’ll run a basic application that emulates authentication, authorization, user identity and role management by running the extension.
 For this tutorial, you’ll need to have the following prerequisites installed on your local machine:

 -   [LocalStack CLI](https://docs.localstack.cloud/getting-started/installation/#localstack-cli)
 -   [LocalStack Web Application account](https://app.localstack.cloud/sign-up)
 -   [Node.js](https://nodejs.org/en/download/current)

-### Install the LocalStack Extension for Authress
+### Install the Authress Extension for LocalStack

 To install the extension, you can either use the LocalStack CLI or the Extensions Library on the LocalStack Web Application.
 To install the extension using the LocalStack CLI, start your LocalStack container, configure your [Auth Token](https://docs.localstack.cloud/getting-started/auth-token/) (`LOCALSTACK_AUTH_TOKEN`) as an environment variable and run the following command: